SShahparnia/SShahparnia/README.md

 <h1 align="center">Hello! 😄 I'm Shervan Shahparnia</h1>

 # 💫 About Me:
-I am a 4th year Data Science Student at San Jose State University, passionate about Machine Learning, Exploratory Data Analysis, Full-Stack Software Development, and Building Scalable Applications.
+I recently completed my B.S. in Data Science at San José State University and will be pursuing an M.S. in Artificial Intelligence at SJSU.
+My academic and professional interests lie at the intersection of machine learning, predictive modeling, and scalable full-stack development.
+I’m passionate about building intelligent systems, conducting applied research, and creating practical tools that bridge data science and software engineering.

 ## 🚀 What I'm Up To

-- 🤖 Exploring Machine Learning with [PyTorch](https://pytorch.org/) and [scikit-learn](https://scikit-learn.org/)
-- 🌐 Building my personal portfolio with [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/), and deploying on [Vercel](https://vercel.com/) as a step into understanding web development.
-- 📚 Learning ins and outs of [PostgreSQL](https://www.postgresql.org/) and [Spring Boot](https://spring.io/projects/spring-boot) to develop my new full-stack application passion project "Crux"
+- 🔬 Leading personal research projects in Human Activity Recognition (HAR), leveraging time and frequency-domain feature extraction with machine learning models including KNN, SVM, and Random Forest.
+- 🌐 Delivering freelance web development and full-stack solutions using modern frameworks such as React, Spring Boot, PostgreSQL, and Flask to support clients and small businesses.
+- 🧠 Applying machine learning to real-world datasets, including predictive modeling for traffic accident severity using PyTorch, along with robust statistical analysis and data visualization.
+- 💼 Continuously refining my personal portfolio website, [shervan-portfolio.vercel.app](https://shervan-portfolio.vercel.app/), built with Next.js and Tailwind CSS, to showcase my technical projects, research, and development expertise.

 ## 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/shervan-shahparnia/)